-File Explorer apps for Windows 8
+File manager & Explorer apps for Windows 11/10

-While Windows 8 has its own File Explorer and I am quite comfortable with it, I still would like to tell our readers about the new File Explorer apps I am presently checking out.
-These apps are useful for the users who are not comfortable with the metro-style file explorer and help the users to manage their files and folders without even opening the File Explorer.
+While Windows OS has its own File Explorer and I am quite comfortable with it, I still would like to tell our readers about the new File Explorer apps I am presently checking out.
+These apps are useful for users who are not comfortable with the metro-style file explorer and help the users to manage their files and folders without even opening the File Explorer.

-Although none of these apps are as futuristic as the native File Explorer of Windows 8 but trust me these apps are really great.
+Although none of these apps are as futuristic as the native File Explorer of Windows but trust me these apps are really great.

-File Brick is a free file browser app available for download in Windows 8 store.
+File Brick is a free file browser app available for download in the Windows store.
 While I was happy with the native File Explorer, File Brick helps me manage my files in a much easier way.
 I can open many files within the app.

 For example, I can view the pictures and play my audio files simultaneously with this app.
 I can also access my Sky Drive, Google Drive and Dropbox files with just a single click.

 File Brick has a very simple user interface.
 I can add the shortcuts of the folder I use frequently.
-Music, Photos, Videos, Skydrive, Dropbox, Google Drive, and Facebook are some shortcuts which you can use for the free version of File Brick.
+Music, Photos, Videos, Skydrive, Dropbox, Google Drive, and Facebook are some shortcuts that you can use for the free version of File Brick.
 It also shows all the local drives.
-Other features like Twitter, Picasa, Flickr and YouTube are accessible only for the paid version of app.
+Other features like Twitter, Picasa, Flickr, and YouTube are accessible only for the paid version of the app.
 Just a click and you can access any of your folders and the files in those folders.

 This is truly an awesome file explorer app in the Store and makes file browsing and file exchange operations quite easy for me.

 While searching for File Brick in the Windows Store, I came across two more of the file manager apps – My Explorer and File Explorer.
 My Explorer is a free app but File Explorer is a paid app.
-Though it is affordable and is available in Windows 8 Store at $1.49.
+Though it is affordable and is available in the Windows Store at $1.49.

 My Explorer is a simple alternative to the native file explorer in Windows 8.
 You can add the desired folder here for easy navigation.
 This is a Modern UI version of the desktop’s File Explorer.